Skip to content

 type NonNullableMyType = MyType & {};

-¥In this last case, you can also use the NonNullable utility type:
+¥In this last case, you can also use the NonNullable utility type to the same effect:

 type NonNullableMyType = NonNullable<MyType>;